 What makes the BenQ GW2480 stand out from the rest of 24″ 1080p IPS models by other manufacturers is the unique Brightness Intelligence Technology.

-This technology consists of a built-in sensor that can automatically adjust the screen brightness according to the ambient lighting.
+This technology includes a built-in sensor that can automatically tweak the screen brightness according to the ambient lighting.

-Not only does this improve the image quality, but it’s also healthier for your eyes.
+Not only does this improve the image quality, but it’s also much healthier for your eyes.

 In the OSD menu, you can adjust the sensitivity of the sensor or turn off the feature entirely if you choose so.